Dexaran/ECNS/README.md

 4. rootNode is `.etc`

-The income from ECNS will be outputted into special `burn` address.
-It will be distributed via voting of [DEX token](https://dexaran.github.io/ICO/) holders after 1st September 2018 when voting contract will be established.
+The revenue from ECNS will be outputted to a special address.
+It will be distributed by vote of [DEX token](https://dexaran.github.io/ICO/) holders after September 1, 2018, when a voting contract will be deployed.

 ECNS contracts are deployed on Rinkeby: